marcmascarell/artificer/readme.md

 ##Code of Conduct

-This project is committed to enforce the ["Contributor Covenant"](http://contributor-covenant.org/version/1/4/) code of conduct.
+This project is committed to enforce the <a href="http://contributor-covenant.org/version/1/4/" target="_blank">"Contributor Covenant"</a> code of conduct.

 ##License